What is a cooperative and how does it function?

 If you apply using the First Priority option (with deposit by February 1st) your chances are very high (we rarely turn people away during this phase of the application process).
 Additionally, DC is a transient place, and we certainly have families who move out of the area and leave open placements behind.
 Please use the contact tab to let us know about your interest in hearing more (we'd love to give you a tour and provide more information about our program).
 Even if we don't have a placement available for your child we always encourage interested families to apply in order to be placed on our waitlist (placements sometimes open up just before or during the school year due to families moving out of the area).

 How can I find out more about CHLG's Preschool Program?

 Go HERE to view a recording of the January 2021 Middle School Parent Informational Meeting.

 How can I make application for 2021-22?

-We plan to have 2021-22 application information online by the beginning of December and our First Priority deadline is February 1st.
+We plan to have 2021-22 application information online by mid-December and our First Priority deadline is February 1st.